 East Nanjing Road

-In the top league of Shanghai’s best Sìchuān restaurants, Yúxìn is a dab hand in the arts of blistering chillies and numbing...
+At the top of Shànghǎi’s best Sìchuān restaurants, Yúxìn is a dab hand in the art of blistering chillies and numbing peppercorns....

 East Nanjing Road information

-Linking the Bund with People’s Sq is East Nanjing Rd, once known as Nanking Rd.
-The first department stores in China opened here in the 1920s, when the modern machine-age – with its new products, automobiles, art deco styling and newfangled ideas – was ushered in.
+Linking the Bund with People’s Square is East Nanjing Rd, once known as Nanking Rd.
+The first department stores in China opened here in the 1920s, when the modern machine-age – with its new products, automobiles, art-deco styling and newfangled ideas – was ushered in.
 A glowing forest of neon at night, it’s no longer the cream of Shànghǎi shopping, but its pedestrian strip remains one of the most famous and crowded streets in China.